 This tutorial will:

-Some journal publications go through what is known as a peer review process.
-This essentially means that any articles within have been submitted by the author and subjected to a thorough examination by other experts prior to publication.
-Therefore, use of these articles is encouraged as they will strengthen your analysis and argument.
+Some scholarly journal publications go through an additional step known as the peer review process.
+This essentially means that any articles within have been subjected to a thorough examination by other experts prior to publication.
+Therefore, use of these articles is actively encouraged as they will really strengthen your knowledge, analysis & argument.

 Massa, L. Tucci, C.L. and Afuah, A. (2017) 'A critical assessment of business model research', Academy of Management Annals, 11(1), pp. 73-104